Testicular failure occurs when the testicles cannot produce sperm or male hormones, such as testosterone.

 - Certain medicines, including glucocorticoids, ketoconazole, chemotherapy, and opioid pain medicines

-- Diseases that affect the testicle, including hemochromatosis, mumps, orchitis, and testicular cancer
+- Diseases that affect the testicle, including hemochromatosis, mumps, orchitis, testicular cancer, testicular torsion, and varicocele

 - Injury or trauma to the testicles